Almost uniform domains and Poincar\'e inequalities: Application: Generalized Sierpi nski sponges and uniform domains

 \begin{remark} There are many examples of uniform domains.

-\begin{enumerate} \item Convex subsets of $\R^n$ are uniform, where the uniformity constant $A$ depends on the eccentricity of the convex subset. \item Compact domains and their complements with Lipschitz-regular boundaries in $\R^n$ are uniform.
+\begin{enumerate} \item Bounded convex subsets of $\R^d$ are uniform, where the uniformity constant $A$ depends on the eccentricity of the convex subset. \item Compact domains with Lipschitz-regular boundaries in $\R^n$ are uniform, as well as their complements.
 The constants depend quantitatively on the Lipschitz constants of the local representations and the sizes of the charts covering the boundary.

-\item $C^{1,1}$-compact domains and their complements in any step-2 Carnot group, including the (first) Heisenberg group, are uniform with respect to their Carnot-Carath\'eodory metrics \cite{morbidelliheis}.
-Here, $C^{1,1}$-regularity is with respect to the Euclidean smooth structure.